-Children to receive cancer treatment on NHS after funding deal
+Children offered ‘game-changing’ NHS cancer treatment after funding deal

 -

-Children to receive cancer treatment on NHS after funding deal
+Children offered ‘game-changing’ NHS cancer treatment after funding deal

 Children and young people with a form of leukaemia will have access to a groundbreaking treatment after NHS England secured a deal with the drug manufacturer.